-What is a good earnings multiple for a website?
+What is a good valuation multiple for a website?

 Just a few years ago, in the early days of Flippa (one of the more popular marketplaces), you could buy a website for 24x monthly earnings (2x the annual revenue).
 Which means in two years you’d have your money back, and then after that, profit!

 Of course, in those days, you were much more likely to be ripped off than even today.
 Scammers would buy a domain, throw some random pages on it, buy fake traffic, and sell them for $1,000 to suckers.

 A multiple of 2x the annual earnings might seem shockingly low to you if you’ve never invested in an online business.
 A “blue chip” stock is typically priced at 10-15x earnings, and tech stocks can have valuations above 50x.
 But paying 2-3x annual earnings (plus assets) is quite common when buying fixed asset businesses like cafes and gyms.